natalieagus/50005/docs/Programming Assignment/TetriSH.md

 ## Prize eligibility

-The prize is separate from course marks.
+The prize is <span class="orange-bold">separate</span> from course marks.

 To be eligible for the prize, a group must:

-1. complete the baseline tetriSH implementation,
+1. complete the baseline MVP,
+2. complete Battle Royale mode,
-2. pass the live demo,
+3. pass the live demo,
-3. pass the live Q&A validation,
+4. pass the live Q&A validation,
-4. demonstrate that all three members understand their declared roles,
+5. demonstrate that all three members understand their declared roles,
-5. build successfully from a clean checkout,
+6. build successfully from a clean checkout,
-6. have no academic integrity issues.
+7. have no academic integrity issues.

-A group may receive project credit but *still be ineligible for the prize* if the live Q&A shows weak understanding.
+A group may receive project credit but still be ineligible for the prize if:

+1. the implementation is too fragile to evaluate beyond the baseline,
+2. the live Q&A shows weak understanding,
+3. there are serious code ownership concerns,
+4. Battle Royale is present but clearly hacked together without proper systems design.

+Completing Battle Royale does not guarantee winning the prize.
+It only makes the group eligible for prize consideration.

 ### Selection of Winning group